Star Bird: Configuration

-Franchise overview
+Variants

 Along with the original Star Bird, a Japanese exclusive was also released.
 Unlike the other models, this version came in one piece, was available in two paint schemes (Red and White, and Silvery-Gray and Black), and sported foldout wheels and plastic missile projectiles.
 This version is unofficially known as "the Bandai Star Bird."
-This version is rare and hard to come by.
+This version is hard to obtain.

-Follow-up toys to the Star Bird, called the Star Bird Space Avenger and the Star Bird Command Base, arrived on the market in 1979.
+The Star Bird Space Avenger had red flame decals on a white chassis.

-In accordance to local markets' demands the packaging for the Star Bird was manufactured in English, French, Spanish, Dutch and German (Supervogel).
+In accordance to local markets' demands the packaging for the Star Bird was manufactured in English, French, Spanish, German (Supervogel) and Dutch.
 The Command Base came in German packaging as well.

+Related products

-A spin-off from the original Star Bird was the Star Bird Intruder.
-This model was issued with a black hull and consisted of the cockpit and Interceptor section only.
-It featured a pistol grip and feature that, when used along with the Space Avenger, could be used to simulate outer-space dogfighting.
-The Intruder hit the market in 1980 (mainly in the USA and UK).
+A Star Bird Command Base, arrived on the market in 1979.

+The Star Bird Intruder had a black hull and consisted of the cockpit and Interceptor section only.
+It featured a pistol grip and feature that, when used along with the original toy could be used to simulate space dogfighting.
+The Intruder hit the market in 1980, mainly in the USA and UK.